Krakatoa: Historical significance

 The most notable eruptions of Krakatoa culminated in a series of massive explosions over 26–27 August 1883, which were among the most violent volcanic events in recorded history.

-With an estimated Volcanic explosivity index (VEI) of 6, the eruption was equivalent to 200 MtonTNT—about 13,000 times the nuclear yield of the Little Boy bomb (13 to 16 kt) dropped on Hiroshima, Japan, during World War II, and four times the yield of Tsar Bomba, the most powerful nuclear device ever detonated at 50 Mt.
+With an estimated volcanic explosivity index of 6, the eruption was equivalent to 200 MtonTNT—about 13,000 times the nuclear yield of the Little Boy bomb (13 to 16 kt) dropped on Hiroshima, Japan, during World War II, and four times the yield of Tsar Bomba, the most powerful nuclear device ever detonated at 50 Mt.

 The 1883 eruption ejected approximately 6 mi3 of rock.
 The cataclysmic explosion was heard 3600 km away in Alice Springs, Australia, and on the island of Rodrigues near Mauritius, 4780 km to the west.

 According to the official records of the Dutch East Indies colony, 165 villages and towns were destroyed near Krakatoa, and 132 were seriously damaged.
 At least 36,417 people died, and many more thousands were injured, mostly from the tsunamis that followed the explosion.
 The eruption destroyed two-thirds of the island of Krakatoa.

 Eruptions in the area since 1927 have built a new island at the same location, named Anak Krakatau (which is Indonesian for "Child of Krakatoa").
 Periodic eruptions have continued since, with recent eruptions in 2009, 2010, 2011, and 2012, and a major collapse in 2018.
 In late 2011, this island had a radius of roughly 2 km, and a highest point of about 324 m above sea level, growing 5 m each year.

 In 2017, the height of Anak Krakatau was reported as over 400 m above sea level; following a collapse in December 2018, the height was reduced to 110 meters (361 ft).
+The most recent eruption at Anak Krakatau took place in September 2026, beginning on 4 September 2026.

 Etymology

 One of the earliest mentions of the name Krakatoa is in the Old Sundanese text Bujangga Manik, which was probably written in western Java in the late 15th century.
 Here Krakatoa is referred to as "the island of Rakata, a mountain in the middle of the sea" (pulo Rakata gunung ti tengah sagara, f.
 27v).
-Although there are earlier descriptions in European sources of an island in the Sunda Strait with a "pointed mountain," the earliest mention of Krakatoa by name in the western world was on a 1611 map by Lucas Janszoon Waghenaer, who labelled the island "Pulo Carcata" (pulo is the Sundanese word for "island").
+Although there are earlier descriptions in European sources of an island in the Sunda Strait with a "pointed mountain", the earliest mention of Krakatoa by name in the western world was on a 1611 map by Lucas Janszoon Waghenaer, who labelled the island "Pulo Carcata" (pulo is the Sundanese word for "island").
 About two dozen variants have been found, including Crackatouw, Cracatoa, and Krakatao (in an older Portuguese-based spelling).
 The first known appearance of the spelling Krakatau was by Wouter Schouten, who passed by "the high tree-covered island of Krakatau" in October 1658.

 The origin of the Indonesian name Krakatau is uncertain.
 The main theories are: